sumiya-kuroda/PupilSense/README.md

 ## Troubleshooting
 - detectron2 requires you to apply `frame = cv2.cvtColor(frame, cv2.COLOR_RGB2BGR)`.
-- How can I speed up the inference step?: Since detectron2 natively supports only one gpu for inference (or [try this](https://github.com/facebookresearch/detectron2/issues/1770)), the bottle neck is likely to be video frame I/O. Single-processed OpenCV is known to be very slow ([ref](https://github.com/vujadeyoon/Fast-Video-Processing/tree/master)).
-This means you want to use Python's multithreading function whenever reading frames with OpenCV.
-Also make sure to increase `--cpus-per-task` of SLURM's setting. `--ntasks` does not matter.
+- How can I speed up the inference step?: Since detectron2 natively supports only one gpu for inference (or [implement this?](https://github.com/facebookresearch/detectron2/issues/1770)), the bottle neck is likely to be video frame I/O. Single-processed OpenCV is known to be very slow ([ref](https://github.com/vujadeyoon/Fast-Video-Processing/tree/master)).
+This means you want to use Python's multithreading function whenever running I/O with OpenCV.
+Also make sure to increase `--cpus-per-gpu` of SLURM's setting.
-- How can I speed up the training step?: dunno.
+- How can I speed up the training step?: https://github.com/facebookresearch/detectron2/issues/5314